vyroenergy/cdk-express-lambda-apigw/readme.md

 > This our go-to API pattern at Vyro.
 It's practically free to run, scales like there is no tomorrow, and has a deploy time of around ~30s.
 Distributed freely under a [CC0 license](./LICENSE.txt).

+## Pre-reqs

+- Node.js, recommend version 20 or above.
+Lower versions are probably fine.
+- PNPM, or NPM, or Yarn.
+We've used PNPM but adjust accordingly.
+- AWS Account with local CLI access

 ## Local development

 The API runs locally like so: